Updated: Sep 12

 Learn how this yoga teacher starts her day.
 In less time than it takes to wash my face and brush my teeth and hair, my mind, body and spirit are aligned with this yoga practice.

-Every morning after I go to the bathroom, practice tongue scraping and oil pulling, brush my teeth, and drink a glass of water, I step on to my yoga mat for five minutes and say hello to my soul.
-Even though I more often than not have a packed day ahead, the time connecting and collaborating with my mind, body and breath is well spent.
+Every morning after I go to the bathroom, practice tongue scraping and oil pulling, brush my teeth, and drink a glass of water, I step on to my yoga mat for five minutes to say hello to my soul.
+Even though I usually have a packed day ahead, the time connecting with my mind, body and breath is well spent.

-I know that once I pick up my phone to check the latest text message or open my bedroom door, the external world and all of its distractions and noise will beckon me to engage with it.
-But this inner work—this getting centered and grounded before my day begins—helps prep me to give myself the best chance of staying as present as possible throughout the day.
+I know that once I pick up my phone to check my text messages and open my bedroom door, the external world and all of its distractions will beckon me to engage with it.
+But this inner work—this getting centered and grounded before my day begins—preps me to give myself the best chance of staying as present as possible throughout the day.

 Move my body.
 Feel its morning stiffness.

 Move my breathe.
 Ride its wave.